 Skills in professional and scholarly communication are more essential than ever, whether you're networking with your colleagues, talking to undergraduates about your research, considering the academic job market or contemplating a career outside of the university.
 No matter who your audience may be, the Bok Center is here to help you at every stage of this process.

-The Bok Center's staff and fellows routinely offer one-off workshops on an array of topics, ranging from how to plan for the first day of section to how to assemble a teaching portfolio for the job market.
+The Bok Center's staff and fellows routinely offer workshops on an array of topics, ranging from how to plan for the first day of section to how to assemble a teaching portfolio for the job market.
 We are happy to visit your department, your department's pedagogy course, or work with the teaching staff of individual courses, and can tailor the message and the activities of the workshop to the particular needs of your group.

 Check out our TF Handbook!